expos-model/ExposR/README.md

 ```

 The dem subdirectory contains the input elevation file.
 The exposure subdirectory
-contains output files from the expos_model function.
-The damage subdirectory contains
+contains output files from the <i>expos_model</i> function.
+The damage subdirectory
-input files from the Hurrecon model and output files from the expos_damage function.
+contains input files from the Hurrecon model and output files from the
-Shapefiles that contain geographic and political boundaries for viewing results are
+<i>expos_damage</i> function.
+Shapefiles that contain geographic and political
-stored on the vector subdirectory.
+boundaries for viewing results are stored on the vector subdirectory.

-To run the model, run expos.R (R) or expos.py (Python).
+To run the model, run <i>expos.R</i> (R) or <i>expos.py</i> (Python).

 The R version may also be installed as an R package using the devtools package: